EmbodyTheLogos/distracted_driver_classification/README.md

    sudo apt-get upgrade

-### 2. Update pip3
+### 2. Update pip3:

    pip3 install --upgrade pip

-### 3. Install tensorflow lite
+### 3. Install tensorflow lite:

    pip3 install tflite_runtime==2.9.1

-### 4. In the "raspberry pi" folder, there are two folders, "prepare for evaluation" and "evaluation".
+### 4. In the "raspberry pi" folder, there are two folders, "prepare for evaluation" and "evaluation":
-   a) The "prepare for evaluation" contain code that converts the normal models to tflite models.
+   -The "prepare for evaluation" contain code that converts the normal models to tflite models.

-   b) The "evaluation" folder contain code to evaluate the proposed model vs the original model on test data.
+   -The "evaluation" folder contain code to evaluate the proposed model vs the original model on test data.
 Therefore, copy the "test_data.pickle" and your tflite models to this folder if you want to evaluate the models.